theoddora/Interview_Prep/System Design/Glossary.md

 # Glossary

+## IPC
+Communication between processes over the network, or inter- process communication (IPC)

+## Distributed system
+We are concerned with backend applications that run on commodity machines and implement some kind of business service.
+A distributed system is a group of machines that communicate over network links.
+However, from a run-time point of view, a distributed system is a group of software processes that communicate via inter-process communication (IPC) mechanisms like HTTP.
+And from an implementation perspective, a distributed system is a group of loosely-coupled components (services) that communicate via APIs.

+## Service
+A service implements one specific part of the overall system’s capabilities.
+At the core of a service sits the business logic, which exposes interfaces to communicate with the outside world.

+## Adapters
+Adapters
+are needed to connect IPC mechanisms to service interfaces.

+### Inbound
+An
+inbound adapter is part of the service’s Application Programming Interface (API); it handles the requests received from an IPC mechanism, like HTTP, by invoking operations defined in the service interfaces.

+### Outbound
+Outbound adapters grant the business logic access to external services, like data stores.

+## Server
+A process running a service

+## Client
+A process sending requests to a server

 > Response Time = Latency + Processing Time

 **Response Time**: The time difference between the client sending the request and